1 9 7 5 – 1 9 8 3 (Australia)

 The “Lanky Yank” was born Morton Donald Isaacson, but is known to millions of Australians as Don Lane, the undisputed king of late-night variety programming in Australia.

 Isaacson grew up in the Bronx (his father was a New York policeman) but left NY for California as a young man because he could no longer stand cold weather and became interested in show business after winning a talent quest in the US Army.

 He chose the name ‘Don Lane’ after ruling out alternatives ‘Don Sackson’ and ‘Donny Kaye’.

-The Don Lane Show debuted on 12 May 1975 and soon became the flagship programme for Network Ten, screening live to air on Monday and Thursday nights from 9:30 to 11:00 PM for eight years, eventually moving to Channel 9.
+The Don Lane Show debuted on 12 May 1975 and soon became the flagship programme for the Nine Network, screening live to air on Monday and Thursday nights from 9:30 to 11:00 PM.

-Ably supported by Bert Newton (displaying sheer comic genius many times – If Bert had been American he would be a bona fide megastar by now), Don made us laugh, sing, cry, wonder and ogle in amazement.
+Ably supported by Bert Newton (displaying sheer comic genius many times – If Bert had been American he would have been a bona fide megastar), Don made audiences laugh, sing, cry, wonder and ogle in amazement.

 The Laurel and Hardy-style partnership between Lane and Bert Newton was inspired, particularly during the ever-popular Wheel segment.